 1. Java Fern

-The java fern is a great plant for your betta tank, mainly because it does well in virtually the same water parameters as the betta fish.
+The java fern is a great plant for your betta tank (you can buy it here), mainly because it does well in virtually the same water parameters as the betta fish.
 It requires about the same amount of lighting, the same water temperature, pH level, and other similar parameters too.
 These things are actually very easy to grow as well.
 You can actually pluck out some leaves off of the main plant, let them float around in the water, and chances are high that it will sprout into a very new plant on its own.

 One thing to keep in mind with java ferns is that you need to make sure not to plant them too deep.
 Their rhizome should in no circumstance be buried under the substrate; only what is brown, the roots, should be buried.
 These things do grow pretty fast, but they are known to float around.
 To stop them from floating around you can always tie them down to some driftwood or a rock with some fishing line.
 The java fern makes for a cool hiding spot for your betta fish no doubt, plus it is good for filtering your aquarium water too.